frontity/docs/docs/learning-frontity/namespaces.md

 But what if \(and now this is where things become interesting\) users don't want to use WordPress native comments but [Disqus](https://disqus.com/) comments?

-Then they just have to install `disqus-comments` instead:
+Then they just have to install a possible `disqus-comments` package instead:

 {% code title="frontity.settings.js" %}
 ```javascript